midas-network/covid19-scenario-modeling-hub_archive/README.md

 **Ascertainment** of cases, hospitalizations and deaths will **proceed at the same level** as they were at the start of the projection period.
 We will continue to collect the same targets (cases, hospitalizations, deaths) as in prior rounds but suggest that teams provide **weekly incident infections (number of new infections each week)**, if they can.
 This is to facilitate comparisons between models, including outside of SMH, case ascertainment changes over time.
 A revised submission file template will be provided.
+If possible, teams should report the mean proportion of cases caused by variant X in each week and location as a new target named **"prop_X"**.

 **All of the teams’ specific assumptions should be documented in meta-data and abstract.** In this round, we ask that teams provide the **case ascertainment ratio (cases/infections)** used in projections, and a description of how this parameter has been estimated.